-1. What is the difference between sport clubs and intramurals?
+1. What is the difference between Club Sports and intramurals?

-Sport Clubs are for students who want to enjoy a particular sport for the duration of a semester but usually a year.
-Sport clubs practices, meetings, competitions and fundraisers are led by club officers and club members.
+Club Sports teams are for students who want to enjoy a particular sport for the duration of a semester but usually a year.
+Team practices, meetings, competitions and fundraisers are led by club officers and club members.
 Sport clubs practice multiple times per week and travel to compete against other schools' sport club teams.
 Intramurals consist of CSUF students, faculty and staff that compete against each other in organized leagues developed through campus recreation.

-2. What is the difference between sport club and the varsity athletic program?
+2. What is the difference between Club Sports and the varsity athletic program?

 3. How do I find more information and contact information for the clubs at California State University, Fullerton?

 See the Join a Club page or browse through the Club Sports homepages provided on the toolbar at the top of this page.

 Information such as club contact names, email addresses, individual club links, and other club related information are available on this website.
 You can also contact Club Sports Staff, if you have any general questions about a club sports.

 4. What’s the Sports Club Inter Club Council (SC-ICC)?

 The Sports Club Inter club council (SC-ICC) serves as the governing structure for all sports clubs at CSUF.
 The council is comprised of representatives from each of the sports clubs on campus.
 The Sports clubs also serve the community in volunteer events working closely with the Special Olympics and other organizations.
 Sports clubs offer an array of unique opportunities and various leadership positions which can better prepare students for future goals.
 These teams also serve as excellent networking vehicle for students and alumni.

 5. Are there fees associated with participating in sports clubs?